teamscode/teamscode.github.io/_posts/2018-03-31-spring-2018-mihs-programming-contest.md

 We’d like to thank the following people for being influential in the organization of this contest.

-_Main organizers_

-- Alan Bi
-- Chris Elliott

 _Judges_

-- Tatiana Racheva
 - Johnson Apacible
 - Grant Bower
 - Yeni Capote Diaz
+- Zack Elliott
+- Nicole Michaud
+- Tatiana Racheva
 - Sera Smith
-- Nicole Michaud
-- Alan Bi
-- Chris Elliott